nicholasrusso/Distributed_Capsule_Networks/test_dataset_rotated_mnist.md

 ### How to test the robustness of Capsule Network

 First, we train both baseline network and capsule network on the normal 28x28 MNIST dataset.
-After that, we randomly rotated the test set to some degrees.
+After that, we randomly rotated the test set to some degrees and run the experiment on this test set.
+For capsule network parameter, we use 7 machines with epochs = 25 and batch size = 64.

 **Normal MNIST for training**
 ![Normal MNIST for training](https://raw.githubusercontent.com/shinseung428/CapsNet_Tensorflow/master/images/mnist_gt.jpg)